ReactionNetworkImporters.jl

 Loading a matrix representation

-Catalyst ReactionSystems can also be constructed from substrate and product stoichiometric matrices.
-For example, here we both directly build a Catalyst network using the @reaction_network macro, and then show how to build the same network from stoichiometry matrices using ReactionNetworkImporters:
+For example, here we both directly build a Catalyst network using the @reaction_network macro, and then show how to build the same network from these matrices using ReactionNetworkImporters:

 # Catalyst network from the macro:

-rs = @reaction_network begin
+rs = @reaction_network testnetwork begin

 k1, 2A --> B